 However, if you are the named executor, you are entitled to obtain the will from the attorney.
 You must provide proof of identification before you are handed the document.

-3. Search the house
+3. Search the House

 It may sound obvious, but most people hide important documents in their houses for safety reasons.
 Do not limit yourself to the decedent’s study or bedroom, or where you think they keep important papers.
 Wills have been found in the strangest places; behind furniture, in freezers, in the mystery box on the top shelf of the linen closet, in a hidden safe, and even in vehicles.
 The main point is to check everywhere and keep an eye out for the slightest clue.

-4. Look in the safe deposit boxes
+4. Look in the Safe Deposit Box

-For most people in the US, the most secure place to store their private legal documents is a safe deposit box.
+For most people, the most secure place to store their private legal documents is a safe deposit box.
 Thus, it is a common place to find a will.
 However, it can be a challenging method because banks have regulations as to who gains access to another person’s possessions.
 If you are sure that your loved one has a safety deposit box in the bank, make sure you first obtain a court order from the probate court to gain access to the box.
 Unless you know that a safety box exists and where it is, it is almost impossible to get any information.

 The bank will also not give any information to someone who does not own the account unless you are the court-appointed representative of the estate.

-6. Visit the probate court
+6. Visit the Probate Court

 Bottom line